NSkam/knntrees/README.md

 # knntrees
-Reprsesanting collection docs as three dimensional points, constructing different trees (Octree, Kd tree and R-tree) and then executing k-NN queries on them.
+Representing collection docs as three dimensional points, constructing different trees (Octree, Kd tree and R-tree) and then executing k-NN queries on them.